Untangling Aging: Investing in Tomorrow's Tomorrow: Age1 and Longevity Moonshots

 Jessica Yu

-Hi, I’m Jessica Yu, a sophomore at Yale University majoring in molecular, cellular, and developmental biology.
+Hi, I’m Jessica Yu, a rising junior at Yale University majoring in molecular, cellular, and developmental biology.
 My academic interest revolves around the intersection of women’s health, medicine, and aging biology.

 Previous